This article will explore some of the best ways to relieve muscle soreness, including natural home remedies and

-I thought I knew what muscle soreness was until I workout with my football buddy.
+I thought I knew what muscle soreness was until I worked out with my football buddy.

 I was in high school, and a football buddy said we should go work out, so we did.

 He took me through his workout.
 We did some chest.
 We did some back.
 We did some legs.

 It all felt great.

 The next day, I could barely move.

 After about eight days, I could lift my arms over my head.